 \section{Conclusion}

-In this work, we proposed \textbf{\textit{Vessel}} a novel point cloud based CBF formulation and \textbf{\textit{Mariner}} a novel local planner that can process point cloud data and move the CBF-based controller out of local equilibriums.
-We have shown theoretically that the proposed CBF formulation is a valid CBF.
+In this work, we proposed \textbf{\textit{Vessel}} a novel point cloud based CBF formulation and \textbf{\textit{Mariner}} a novel local planner that can process point cloud data and move the CBF-based controller out of local equilibria.
+We have shown theoretically that the proposed CBF is valid.
 To show the effectiveness of our approach, we have tested it on quadrupedal robots in both simulation and the real world, along with the proposed motion planning pipeline.